 Stress has been shown to lead to weakened immune systems, stomach ulcers, backaches, panic attacks, heart palpitations, skin conditions and problems with the bowels.
 Basically, anxiety can take down every part of your body.

-As if that wasn’t enough, wait – there’s more!
+As if that wasn’t enough, there's more.

 When we are anxious, we release the stress hormone cortisol.
 This release readies our bodies for a heightened situation.
 This works well when we we’re running from the saber-toothed cat or in an active shooter situation.
 But once we were safe, these hormones subside.

 If the stressors we deal with today rarely subside and we are living for long stretches in a heightened state of anxiety, we do harm to our physical and mental well-being.
 Studies have linked the stress hormone to a drop in mental function/IQ and brain mass and memory loss.

 Finally, the coup de grace: research confirms that living with long-term stress actually shortens our life expectancy.
 Stress does indeed kill.
 See, something new to worry about.